 Giving of yourself is the function He gave you.
-Fulfilling it perfectly will let you remember also what you have of Him, and by this you will remember also what you are in Him.
-(T-8.III.8.4-5)
+Fulfilling it perfectly will teach you what you have of Him, and this will teach you what you are in Him.
+(T-8.II.12:4-5)

 Our true power and glory derive from our creation in God’s image.
 Like God, we are pure Love.
 Love’s function is to give of itself.
 It is in giving of Itself that Love realizes its full potential.
 Like God, we are created to give of ourselves.
 It is in giving of ourselves to our brothers that we remember our true power and glory, our nature, and in remembering that, we will remember what we are, which is Love, God’s own Son, God’s own extension of Himself.

 In relationship with other people, we can give of ourselves.
 We have the ability to extend love to other people, to look beyond what they have made of themselves (the ego’s miscreations) and see the glory and power of God in those other people.
 In seeing this in others, we are in fact remembering our Self.
 In seeing the glory of God in others, we are being the Self He created us to be.